DasEvoli/DasEvoliBot/README.md

 * Fill data in your_settings.py and change "your_settings.py" to "settings.py"
 * Change "your_channels.json" to channels.json

+## Todo April
+Fightbot:
+- [ ] Bring back immune even when positive events/specials are happening
+- [ ] Align hp, stuns and immune symbols when posting the players
+- [ ] Add that a certain amount of players get revived instead of always all.
+Needs a death list
+- [ ] Bring back immune even when positive events/specials are happening
+- [ ] Add that a certain amount of players getting their dodge value changed instead of always all

+Bugs
+- [ ] Currently checking if a user is online is bugged from the Discord.py API

+Other
+- [ ] Updating README.md

 ## Authors
 ![Image of DasEvoli](https://i.imgur.com/xNcLWUT.png) DasEvoli (Vinzenz Wetzel)